Nov 30, 2010

 Yesterday was a lot of fun.
 We had sixteen people roaming about, stuffing their gullets, joking, laughing, playing games and catching up on life.
 Doris (our mutt) was in heaven; she got a lot of scraps from all of the weak strangers.
-We listened to some great jazz from a new album that Natasha's cousin, Miro played piano on.
+We listened to some great jazz from a new album that my wife's cousin, Miro played piano on.
 He's an amazing pianist.
 Take a look at his website.

 The menu was as follows: Two turkeys, sweet potatoes with lemon, nutmeg & sugar sauce, smashed potatoes, green beans, salad, cranberry sauce, apple sauce, pumpkin pies, apple pies, cheese cake & pretzel salad.